forgi86/efficient-calibration-embedded-MPC/README.md

 `` BO_IDW_main.py``

-The results of the Bayesian Optimization are saved in the results_*.pkl file on the disk and are read by the script
+The results of the MPC calibration are saved in the results_*.pkl file on the disk and are read by the script

 ``BO_analysis.py``

-that generates relevant plots
+that produces the relevant plots.
 ## Other files:
  * ``pendulum_model.py``: dynamic equations of the pendulum
  * ``pendulum_MPC_sim``: performs a single closed-loop MPC simulation